Akron/Sojolicious/Readme.md

 # Sojolicious

-Sojolicious is a toolkit for the federated social web, containing plugins for the powerful web framework L<Mojolicious>
-written in Perl.
+Sojolicious is a toolkit for the federated social web, containing plugins for the powerful web framework [Mojolicious](https://mojolicious.org/) written in Perl.